opendevices/packages/sealos-manager/README.md

 # Release directory

+To publish a new `sealos-manager` release

+1. Add sealos manager corresponding zipped versions into directory "v0.1" in download/beta/v0.1/

-To publish a new `sealos-manager` release just run the make release script from this directory.
+2. Run the make release script from this directory.

 ## Stable release